alexwebr/evilmaid_chkdsk/README.md

 DISCLAIMER
 ----------
 I haven't tested this in a large number of devices.
-If the fourth byte of the MBR of another disk in your system is 0x99, you're going to have a bad time (bricked bootloader).
+If the fourth byte of the MBR of another disk in your system is 0x99, you're going to have a bad time (overwritten partition table and/or bootloader).
 This value is arbitrary and might be changed if I find a better one.